 But there’s a problem with these interactions, and it’s this.
-People are fallible; we are capable of making mistakes and errors of judgement, we can even misinterpret the signals which we receive from our inbuilt trust radar.
+People are fallible; we are capable of making mistakes and errors of judgment, we can even misinterpret the signals which we receive from our inbuilt trust radar.
 Our trust instinct can become blurred and confused.

-In order to get us back on the track, we look for other clues to guide our judgment.
+In order to get us back on track, we look for other clues to guide our judgment.
 We ask questions, search for visual pointers, seek references and source similar scenarios from our own past, and from the pasts of others.

 But regardless of who we are, every one of us arrives at adulthood with a notion of trust which has been kissed, kicked, battered and coddled, molded and sculpted, until all we are left with is the bare bones with which to form our opinions.
 Hardly an ideal situation for doing business, but as mere humans, it’s all we have.

 In response, the majority of us have come to realize that we need to form strong relationships – in all sectors of our lives, including sales – in order to nurture success.

 Customers won’t buy from people they don’t trust.
 If your goal is to sell more, you’ve got to be trusted more.

 But, times have changed, and sales patterns have changed.

 Customers are far more informed.
 They know what they want, the problems that need to be solved, and they know where to look for those solutions.

 It’s highly likely that whatever it is that you happen to be selling, so are a thousand of your competitors.
 So what makes you stand out from the noise?